Wittmaxi/ZENeural/README.md

 # Hardware
 This Library works best with NVidia Graphics cards, as it uses CUDA-Optimization.

-However, a version for Vulcan might get created.
+A Vulcan version may be released in the future.

 # Usage
-The entire Library uses the Namespace "ML"
+The entire Library uses the Namespace "ML".

 ## Neural Network